 • It’s also important to consider how gender-based lifestyle factors could affect women’s intermittent fasting routines.

 Ready to jumpstart your intermittent fasting journey?
-Try the SIMPLE quiz and get access to our intelligent fasting tracker.
+Try the Simple quiz and get access to our intelligent fasting tracker.
 It’ll guide you daily, providing tips on when to eat and fast, adapting to your unique lifestyle.
 Discover more features tailored just for you!

 Which sex differences make a difference?